Yellow Line (Mumbai Metro): Elevated Metro 2B

-The elevated Metro 2B line received permission from Central Railway (CR) to be built at a height of 22 metres over the Central Line to accommodate CR's plan to construct an elevated CST-Panvel high-speed rail line and an elevated CST-Kalyan line.
+The elevated Metro 2B line received permission from the Central Railway (CR) to be built at a height of 22 metres over the Central Line to accommodate CR's plan to construct an elevated CST-Panvel high-speed rail line and an elevated CST-Kalyan line.
 The MMRDA objected to the height band due to concerns over difficulty involved in operating a metro line at that height as well as evacuating passengers to ground level in case of an emergency.
 The Central Railway later granted the MMRDA permission to build Metro 2B at a height of 13 metres, with the CST-Panvel elevated line proposed to take a height of 22 metres.

 The plan to build Metro 2B as an elevated corridor faced opposition.
 Residents of SV Road gathered at the Sacred Heart Boys’ School in Khar to protest the Metro 2B project on 12 August 2017.
-Petitions against the project were also filed in the Bombay High Court by the Juhu Vile Parle Development Cooperative Housing Association, the Gulmohar area society welfare group, and the Balabhai Nanavati Hospital.
+Petitions against the project were also filed in the Bombay High Court by the Juhu Vile Parle Development Cooperative Housing Association, the Gulmohar Area Society Welfare Group, and the Balabhai Nanavati Hospital.
 Some Mumbai residents protested the project on 5 October 2017 at Santacruz and Mahim.
 Several celebrities including Javed Akthar participated in the protest.
 Metro 2B also faced legal issues concerning the section between Indira Nagar and Nanavati Hospital that passes through a funnel area of the Juhu Aerodrome.

-In June 2018, the MMRDA filed an affidavit in the Bombay High Court stating that it had "taken into consideration all the aspects of the project, including the pros and cons of underground and elevated Metro, and have taken a conscious decision to go for elevated Metro".
-The agency stated that there was insufficient land available to build the metro partly underground as large quantities of land were required to build the ramps going underground and coming back overground.
+In June 2018, the MMRDA filed an affidavit in the Bombay High Court stating that it had "taken into consideration all the aspects of the project, including the pros and cons of underground and elevated Metro, and have taken a conscious decision to go for an elevated Metro".
+The agency stated that there was insufficient land available to build the metro partly underground, as large quantities of land were required to build the ramps going underground and coming back overground.
 The agency also noted that an underground metro would take 2 years to build and would cost over 5.5 times more per kilometer than an elevated line.
 The MMRDA stated that the design of the metro was a "highly technical issue" and that the petitioners did not have the required scientific experience to evaluate it.
 In August 2019, the Court directed the petitioners to explain why they thought the MMRDA had selected an elevated line instead of an underground line, after the petitioner's advocate stated that he "had not come prepared" and did not know if there was a scientific reason behind the MMRDA's decision.
 The Bombay High Court ruled in favour of the MMRDA and dismissed all petitions against the Metro 2B project.